Location Photography

 Piz Boè & Passo Pordoi

-If Seceda is the Dolomites at their most elegant, Piz Boè is the Dolomites at their most alien.
-The landscape up here is vast, rocky, and almost entirely without vegetation — a high plateau of pale limestone stretching toward a summit at 3,152m that genuinely feels like another planet.
+If Seceda is the Dolomites at their most elegant, Piz Boè is the Dolomites at their most severe.
+The landscape up here is vast, pale and almost without vegetation, a high plateau of limestone running towards a 3,152m summit, and it feels unlike anywhere else in the range.

 Getting there

-Park at Passo Pordoi and take the Sass Pordoi cable car — €32 return per person.
-The car park fills early, but don't panic if it's full — we found free roadside parking a little further along without much trouble.
-The cable car itself is worth the ride for the views alone.
+Park at Passo Pordoi and take the Sass Pordoi cable car, €32 return per person.
+The car park fills early, but don't panic if it's full, because we found free roadside parking a little further along without much trouble.
+The cable car is worth the ride for the views alone.

 The walk

-From the top of the cable car, the path to Piz Boè is clear and well-marked, though you'll still want a phone for navigation.
-It's not a long hike in terms of distance, but the altitude makes it tiring — at over 3,000m the air is noticeably thinner, and the heat on a clear September day adds up.
+From the top, the path to Piz Boè is clear and well-marked, though you'll still want your phone for navigation.
+It isn't long in distance, but the altitude makes it tiring, and on a clear September day the heat adds up on top of the thin air above 3,000m.
 Give it a full day rather than rushing.

-The ascent gets scrambly and steep near the summit, which is part of the appeal — there's a real sense of achievement reaching the top.
-The return route loops around the other side, which is easier underfoot and gives you more chance to actually look at the surrounding landscape rather than watch your feet.
-You pass a small lake on the way back, a welcome surprise in an otherwise austere terrain.
+The ascent gets scrambly and steep near the summit, which is part of the appeal, and there's a real sense of achievement at the top.
+The return route loops around the other side, easier underfoot and giving you more chance to look at the landscape rather than your feet.
+You pass a small lake on the way back, a welcome surprise in otherwise barren terrain.

-One honest note: Piz Boè is harder to photograph than it is to experience.
-The scale works against you — it's difficult to convey in a frame just how vast and dramatic the rock plateau is.
-Don't go primarily for the photography.
-Go because the hiking is extraordinary and the sense of place is unlike anything else in the Dolomites.
+One thing to be realistic about: Piz Boè is harder to photograph than it is to experience.
+The scale works against you, and it's difficult to convey in a frame just how vast the plateau is.
+Don't come primarily for the photography.
+Come because the hiking is extraordinary and the sense of place is unlike anything else in the Dolomites.

 Photography

-The best shot of the day wasn't from the summit — it was from the top of the cable car, looking across at the Langkofel from a completely different angle to Seceda.
-Worth taking your time here before pushing on to the summit.
-The dramatic canyons and rock valleys below are visually stunning but genuinely difficult to capture — one of those places where you end up putting the camera down and just looking.
+The best shot of the day wasn't from the summit but from the top of the cable car, looking across at the Langkofel from a completely different angle to Seceda.
+Take your time here before pushing on.
+The canyons and rock valleys below are striking but genuinely hard to capture, one of those places where you end up putting the camera down and just looking.

 Practical notes

-• The return loop is easier than the ascent and passes a small lake — don't skip it
+• The return loop is easier than the ascent and passes a small lake, so don't skip it.

-• Clear path but bring navigation on your phone
+• The path is clear, but bring navigation on your phone.

 Verdict: Not the easiest location to photograph, but one of the most memorable days of the trip.
-The scale and strangeness of the landscape at this altitude is worth it entirely on its own terms.
+The scale and strangeness of the landscape at this altitude carries it on its own terms.

 Lago di Fedaia

-The closest major location to Penia, and one of the most unexpectedly rewarding stops of the whole trip — visually spectacular, and hiding an almost entirely unmarked WWI frontline on the hillside above it.
+The closest major location to Penia, and one of the most rewarding stops of the whole trip.
+It's visually spectacular, and it hides an almost entirely unmarked WWI frontline on the hillside above the lake.

 Getting there